jonnytownend/google-calendar-sync-tool/README.md

 ### Deploy the tool to Drive

 1. Run `clasp login` to link the repository with your **primary** Google account.
-2. Run `clasp create [scriptTitle]` to create a new Apps Script (you can name it whatever you like!)
+2. Run `clasp create --type standalone [scriptTitle]` to create a new Apps Script (you can name it whatever you like!)
 3. Run `clasp push` to push configuration files to the new script.
 4. Run `clasp open` to open the new script in the Apps Script editor.